utdata/rwd-mastery-assignments/billboard-hits/README.md

 # Billboard Hot 100

-In this repo has a copy of Billboard's Weekly [Hot 100](https://www.billboard.com/charts/hot-100) singles chart between 8/2/1958 and 12/28/2019 as compiled by SEAN MILLER and posted on [data.world](https://data.world/kcmillersean/billboard-hot-100-1958-2017).
+This repo has a copy of data from Billboard's Weekly [Hot 100](https://www.billboard.com/charts/hot-100) singles chart between 8/2/1958 and 12/28/2019 as compiled by SEAN MILLER and posted on [data.world](https://data.world/kcmillersean/billboard-hot-100-1958-2017).
 See link for more information.

 ## Data dictionary